Updated: Mar 22

 The following post is an excerpt from my final paper for the Spring 2021 Indian Philosophy course.
-This article contains links from partners.
-I may receive a small commission if you make a purchase through a link.

 With variety galore, we may rightfully ask “what is yoga?”
 The answer is quite complicated because it is dependent on what yoga is in discussion.
 Initially, we may want to look to past understandings of yoga to find our singular answer, but even then the answer differs based on what individual and text is being focused on.
 Clearly, defining yoga is a topic far too broad to cover in just one piece.
 This is an undertaking that may not be tackled within a lifetime with the evolution of yoga in the modern world.
 Because of this, to give a brief overview of “yoga” I will focus my attention on two texts that most agree are the primary yogic texts: the Bhagavad Gita and the Yoga Sutra.
 The stance on the term yoga in these texts is intertwined similarly to that of siblings.
 They each hold their own distinct identifiers putting them in slight difference to each other.